When Selenium cannot launch Chrome, the first thing to do is check the ChromeDriver version.

 existing_version = self._get_installed_driver_version()

-target_major = version.split('.')[0]
+target_major = version.split(".")[0]

 if existing_version:

-existing_major = existing_version.split('.')[0]
+existing_major = existing_version.split(".")[0]

 if existing_major == target_major and self.driver_path.exists():